isabelafaraujo/Django-template/README.md

 python manage.py makemigrations
 ```

-And to include the changes in the database
+And to include the changes in the database:
 ```
 python manage.py migrate
 ```

-And to test
+And to test:
 ```
 python manage.py runserver
 ```